vanzonr/rarray/README.md

      - implicit posix requirement fixed by replacing ssize_t with ptrdiff_t

      - size of slices of 1d arrays fixed (always had size 0)

+ * Version 2.8.2, January 2026

+     Bug fixes:

+     - openmp loops that iterate over xrange now work

+     - C++20's `std::format` did not work, or not correctly, with rarrays, but now does.
+As a result, C++23's `std::print[ln]` now also works with rarrays.

 Known issues
 ============